aurelien-riv/ariviere.github.io/_posts/2019-12-07-which-function-php-executing.markdown

 ## How to get a real stack trace?

-If you have tens calls in your stack, appending more and more prev_execute_data in the prints is going to be painful (and even worst when using frameworks that generate interceptors and proxies as Magento does!).
+If you have tens calls in your stack, appending more and more prev_execute_data in the print-s is going to be painful (and even worst when using frameworks that generate interceptors and proxies as Magento does!).
 But don't worry, we can make macros in GDB!

 ```
 (gdb) define phpbt